 No matter how far you intend to hike, you’ll want to stop by the Kilauea Visitor Center before you set out.
 There, you’ll find a wealth of information about current trail conditions, plus bathroom facilities and a park store that sells books, guides, maps, water bottles and more.
 If you have any questions about your route or current volcanic activity, don’t hesitate to ask a ranger.

 Once you’re ready to depart the visitor center, you’ll set out on a crushed gravel trail.
+You can find the Crater Rim Trailhead around the back side of Volcano House.
 At this point, you’ll need to make an important decision: clockwise or counter-clockwise?
 There are advantages and downsides to both options.

 Regardless of which direction you choose, you’ll be pleased by the serenity you encounter during your walk.
 While this route is popular, it’s long enough that people are often spaced out.
 As such, you’ll likely feel as if you’re alone for significant portions of your hike.